ans-coe/sdlh-docs/Documentation/SDLH-Deployment/Deployment.md

 20. Once complete, check the metadata form has been successfully loaded into the storage account.

 ## Deploy Document Repo to Customer DevOps

 1. Download the file 'sdlh_docs.pipeline.yml' from the sdlh-docs repo.
 2. In customer devops, create a new repo named 'documentation'
-4. In the customer devops 'Documentation repo, create a folder called 'pipelines' and upload the 'sdlh_docs.pipeline.yaml' file to it.
+4. In the customer devops 'documentation' repo, create a folder called 'pipelines' and upload the 'sdlh_docs.pipeline.yaml' file to it.
 Commit this change.
+5. In the customer devops 'documentation' repo, create a folder called 'docs'
-5. Go to pipelines in the left hand menu and create 'new pipeline', select 'Azure Repos Git' to the question 'Where is your code?'.
+6. Go to pipelines in the left hand menu and create 'new pipeline', select 'Azure Repos Git' to the question 'Where is your code?'.
-6. Select the ‘documentation’ repository, and then ‘Existing Azure Pipelines YAML file’, and then select the sdlh_docs.pipeline.yml file.
+7. Select the ‘documentation’ repository, and then ‘Existing Azure Pipelines YAML file’, and then select the sdlh_docs.pipeline.yml file.
+8. Click ‘Save’ (under the ‘Run’ dropdown).
+9. Click ‘3 dots’ next to the newly created pipeline and select Rename/move
+10. Rename pipeline to 'sdlh_documentation_deployment ' and click ‘Save’.
+11. Click ‘Run’ and enter the ‘Personal Access Token’ in the modal window.
+12. Click ‘Run’ again (in the modal window).

+13. Once the pipeline run has completed, navigate to the newly created preview branch in the documentation repo.
+15. Review preview branch in customer devOps.
+16. Create ‘Pull Request’ to merge into main.
+17. Approve and Complete the ‘Pull Request’.

 # 3. Updating SDLH deployment